Skylake-dev/mal.py/README.md

 # mal.py

-A [MyAnimeList](https://myanimelist.net) API wrapper written in python.
+A [MyAnimeList](https://myanimelist.net) API wrapper written in Python.

 The objective for now is to cover queries for the publicly available information, support for taking actions on a user list is not planned.

 ## Features

-- anime and mange search given a keyword
+- anime and manga search given a keyword
 - fetch details of anime or manga given its id or its url
 - accessing public lists of users